Tag Archives: saison

 Style: Farmhouse Saison

-Intro: A 375ml bottle, bottle conditioned since November 24, 2020.
+Intro: A 750ml bottle, with no clear bottled on or best before date.
 Poured into a Tilquin stemmed glass.

-Appearance: A hazy golden straw yellow colour with a very nice one finger white head that had good retention and left some nice lacing.
+Appearance: A very nice hazy golden colour with an almost two finger white head that had good retention and left lots of nice lacing.

 ABV: 6%